BioImage-Archive/bia-integrator/bia-converter-light/README.md

 The input is a file containing details of file references for conversion.
 This is of the format produced by the `propose` command above.
 Additionally, if conversion is required for a subset of accession ids in the file, these can be specified on the command line.
 INTERACTIVE_DISPLAY and THUMBNAIL representations are created for all file references, and a STATIC_DISPLAY is created for the first file reference processed for each study.

 The STATIC_DISPLAY representation is not created by default because the BIA website only needs one static display per experimental imaging dataset.
 All interactive images need a thumbnail for the website, so they are created together.

+The convention followed for conversion is:
+1. Ensure a BIA Image object and UPLOADED_BY_SUBMITTER representation exist - the `bia-assign-image` subpackage is called to create these if they do not exist
+2. Create an INTERACTIVE_DISPLAY representation
+3. Create a THUMBNAIL representation - an INTERACTIVE_DISPLAY representation is a prerequisite
+4. Create a STATIC_DISPLAY representation if necessary - an INTERACTIVE_DISPLAY representation is a prerequisite

 Example cli use:
 ```sh
 $ poetry run bia-converter-light convert-image --conversion-details-path <PATH_TO_TSV_WITH_DETAILS_NEEDED_FOR_CONVERSION>